 This operational audit of Triumph Gulf Coast, Inc. (Triumph) focused on the administration of Triumph project and program awards and selected administrative activities.
-The audit also included a follow-up on Finding 3 noted in our report No. 2019-215.
+The audit also included a follow-up on the finding noted in our report No. 2020-057.
 Our audit disclosed the following:

-Finding 1: Security controls over mobile device utilization need improvement to ensure the confidentiality, integrity, and availability of Triumph data and information technology resources.
+Finding 1: Security controls over mobile device utilization continue to need improvement to ensure the confidentiality, integrity, and availability of Triumph data and information technology (IT) resources.